leohliao/interview_study_guide/interviewQuestions/answers/javascript-answers.md

 - `AMD`: Asynchronous Module Definition - is another specification for modules.
 For example: ReS.
 It is generally more used in client-side(in-browser) JavaScript development due to this.
 - [JavaScript Module Systems Showdown](https://auth0.com/blog/javascript-module-systems-showdown/)
 ### Explain why the following doesn't work as an IIFE: `function foo(){ }();`.
+- `IIFE` - An immediately-invoked function expression which produces a lexical scope using JavaScript's function scoping.
+- This example doesn't work because it needs a wrapper.
   ### What needs to be changed to properly make it an IIFE?

 ### What's the difference between a variable that is: `null`, `undefined` or undeclared?
   ### How would you go about checking for any of these states?
 ### What is a closure, and how/why would you use one?